BelledonneCommunications/linphone-sdk/lime/tester/server/README.md

 - sqlite3
 - certificate(default x3dh-cert.pem)
 - associated private key(default x3dh-key.pem)
+- password file(htpasswd)

-The certificate must also be accessible to tester client
+The certificate must also be accessible to tester client.
+Tester client must connect using the credentials in password file.
+Default credentials are:
+username : "alice"
+password : "you see the problem is this"

 Install